-15. The primary reporting line for the Chief Internal Auditor should be to the Chairman of the Audit Committee.
-In exceptional circumstances, the Board may wish for Internal Audit to report directly to the Chairman of the Board, or delegate responsibility for the reporting line to the Chairman of the Board Risk Committee, provided the Chairman of the Board Risk Committee and all the other Committee members are independent Non-Executive Directors.
-The reporting line must avoid any impairment to Internal Audit's independence and objectivity.
+15. The primary reporting line for the Chief Internal Auditor should be to the Chair of the Audit Committee.
+In exceptional circumstances, the Board may wish for Internal Audit to report directly to the Chair of the Board, or delegate responsibility for the reporting line to the Chair of the Board Risk Committee, provided the Chair of the Board Risk Committee and all the other Committee members are independent Non-Executive Directors.
+The reporting line must avoid any impairment to Internal Audit’s independence and objectivity.

 16. The Audit Committee should be responsible for appointing the Chief Internal Auditor and removing him/her from post.

-17. The Chairman of the Audit Committee should be accountable for setting the objectives of the Chief Internal Auditor and appraising his/her performance.
+17. The Chair of the Audit Committee should be accountable for setting the objectives of the Chief Internal Auditor and appraising his/her performance at least annually.
 It would be expected that the objectives and appraisal would take into account the views of the Chief Executive.
 This appraisal should consider the independence, objectivity and tenure of the Chief Internal Auditor.
 Where the tenure of the Chief Internal Auditor exceeds seven years, the Audit Committee should explicitly discuss annually the Chair’s assessment of the Chief Internal Auditor’s independence and objectivity.

-19. Subsidiary, branch and divisional Heads of Internal Audit should report primarily to the Group Chief Internal Auditor, while recognising local legislation or regulation as appropriate.
+19. Subsidiary (including ring-fenced bank), branch and divisional Heads of Internal Audit should report primarily to the Group Chief Internal Auditor, while recognising local legislation or regulation as appropriate.
 This includes the responsibility for setting budgets and remuneration, conducting appraisals and reviewing the audit plan.
 The Group Chief Internal Auditor should consider the independence, objectivity and tenure of the subsidiary, branch or divisional Heads of Internal Audit when performing their appraisals.

 20. If Internal Audit has a secondary Executive reporting line, this should be to the CEO in order to preserve independence from any particular business area or function and to establish the standing of Internal Audit alongside the Executive Committee members.

-21. The Chief Internal Auditor should ensure that the audit team has the skills and experience, including technical subject matter expertise, commensurate with the risks of the organisation.
+21. The Chief Internal Auditor should ensure that the audit team has the skills and experience, including technical subject matter expertise, commensurate with the scale of operations and risks of the organisation.
 This may entail training, recruitment, secondment from other parts of the organisation or co-sourcing with external third parties.

-22. The Chief Internal Auditor should provide the Audit Committee with a regular assessment of the skills required to conduct the work needed, and whether the Internal Audit budget is sufficient to allow the function to recruit and retain staff with the expertise and experience necessary to provide effective challenge throughout the organisation and to the Executive.
+22. The Chief Internal Auditor should provide the Audit Committee with a regular assessment of the skills required to conduct the work needed, and whether the Internal Audit budget is sufficient to recruit and retain staff or procure other resources with the expertise, experience and objectivity necessary to provide effective challenge throughout the organisation and to the Executive.

 23. The Audit Committee should be responsible for approving the Internal Audit budget and, as part of the Board’s overall governance responsibility, should disclose in the annual report whether it is satisfied that Internal Audit has the appropriate resources.